500Foods/Philement/elements/006-carbon/README.md

 - If the assessment is a fail, an image is generated highlighting the portions of the image that don't match.

 ## carbon Examples
-- [carbon Example One](https://github.com/500Foods/Philement/blob/main/elements/006-carbon/examples/example1.md) - Shows the output run with precision=30 and tolerance=10 (Pass).
+- [Example One](https://github.com/500Foods/Philement/blob/main/elements/006-carbon/examples/example1.md) - Shows the output run with precision=30 and tolerance=10 (Pass).
-- [carbon Example Two](https://github.com/500Foods/Philement/blob/main/elements/006-carbon/examples/example2.md) - Shows the same images with precision=100 and tolerance=2 (Fail).
+- [Example Two](https://github.com/500Foods/Philement/blob/main/elements/006-carbon/examples/example2.md) - Shows the same images with precision=100 and tolerance=2 (Fail).

-## Configuration
+## carbon Klipper Configuration
 To configure Klipper to perform checks using carbon, let's first ensure the following conditions are met.
 - Timelapse is configured to generate suitable images (see above) after each layer.
 - The gcode_shell_command extension has been installed and tested.